shilpi03/python-iotbot/README.md

 # python-iotbot
-a complete guideline to build a iotbot using python
+This begginner friendly tutorial will teach you how to create your own iotbot using python.